Table of Contents

 Monitor Time

-Salaried, exempt employees commonly work outside of traditional office hours.
-They may check emails at night or catch up on projects over the weekend without additional pay.
-As hourly employees, however, time they spend working outside of normal business hours would still be considered “on the clock” and could result in overtime under the new classification
+As hourly employees, however, the time they spend working outside of normal business hours would still be considered “on the clock” and could result in overtime under the new classification

 Flexible work arrangements still can apply to hourly employees, though.
 For example, you may consider allowing employees who stay late one evening to finish an important project to start later the next day so that they do not work more than 40 hours in the week.

-RELATED: Job Titles Alone Don't Determine Who's Exempt From Overtime Pay >>
+RELATED: Job Titles Alone Don’t Determine Who’s Exempt from Overtime Pay >>

 To make the transition easier:

-• Review policies on overtime and how to log hours.
+• Review policies on overtime and how to log hours

-• Create new policies that limit work outside the office.
+• Create new policies that limit work outside the office

-• Train new hourly employees and managers on time-keeping procedures.
+• Train new hourly employees and managers on time-keeping procedures

-• Thoroughly explain wage and hour policies and what constitutes compensable work.
+• Thoroughly explain wage and hour policies and what constitutes compensable work

-• Work with employees to readjust priorities and responsibilities.
+• Work with employees to readjust priorities and responsibilities

 Get HR Updates